 I’ve always liked cooking this way, and some of our most devoted regulars have long known this about me.
 So much so that many among them have never ordered off the regular menu.
 When Lynda and Sam come in, as they have been since we opened Richmond Station, they just pull up a chair and ask what’s around.
 And Sam still waits for the day we get another milk fed veal in from Martin at Mapleton Organic.

 So why don’t we just call it a tasting menu?
 The answer lies in the format of the meal.
-When you let us cook for you, sometimes your menu will be four courses and everything will be served family style and very rustic and sometimes it will be fifteen courses and everything plated individual and elegant.
+When you let us cook for you, sometimes your menu will be served family style and very rustic and sometimes it will be multiple courses and everything plated individual and elegant.
 The menu changes according to what we have in the fridge, what table you are sitting at, how many of you there are, how much time you have, budget, dietary restrictions, and, frankly, what our chefs are excited about serving at that very moment.
 One thing that won’t change is that it will always be the best way to eat at Richmond Station.
 Why don’t you let us take your menus away and just cook for you?

 -Chef Carl Heinrich.

 NOTE: Final seating if you want us to cook for you is 9:30pm and prices start at $80 for dinner.
 Reservations must have 2 hours minimum for these menus.